milancurcic/milancurcic.github.io/book.md

 and functional, this is a book for you.

 The book is complete and is in production.
-Hard copies are expected to ship in October 2020, however, you can buy it now through Manning's Early Access Program (MEAP).
+Hard copies are expected to ship in November 2020, however, you can buy it now through Manning's Early Access Program (MEAP).
 To get a taste for the book before buying a copy, download chapters 2, 3, and 4 for free [here](https://www.manning.com/books/exploring-modern-fortran-basics).